Dermatology Associates of Rochester

 Mon–Fri: 8 a.m.–5 p.m.

 The Vbeam® Perfecta is a pulsed-dye laser that produces a gentle burst of light to treat vascular, red skin lesions.
-This highly effective procedure treats the following conditions with no damage to the surrounding skin:
+We use this treatment for laser spider vein removal at our Rochester practice.
+In addition, this highly effective procedure treats the following conditions with no damage to the surrounding skin:

 - Facial Veins

 - Port Wine Stains

 - Pink or red scars